GIS Analyst Skills, Salary and Description

-When you create mapping products, you use vector and raster data stored in database.
-Because database can grow exponentially in size, your role is database management.
-In addition, you may have a role in database development, database administration or any type of asset management consulting.
+DATABASE MANAGEMENT involves storing vector and raster data in a relational database management system.
+Because database can grow exponentially in size, you may have a role in database development, database administration or any type of asset management consulting.

 Example GIS Analyst Tasks